 Figure 1: Possible reproductive allocation schedules.
 Panels show a) a big-bang strategy; b) a graded strategy that eventually reaches full allocation to reproduction; c) a graded strategy where growth continues indefinitely.
 Adapted from Wenk & Falster (2015).

-Figure 2: Plant investment in reproduction, leaf replacement and leaf expansion with respect to height, for 14 study species.
-Full species names are given in Table 1.
+Figure 2: Annual investment in reproduction, leaf replacement and leaf expansion for individuals from 14 study species.
 Species are shown in order from top to bottom based on their age at maturation (Table 1).
+Points show investment into different.
+The black lines indicate the increase in leaf replacement that would be needed for a plant to replace all of it’s lost leaf area.
+Note the log-scaling of x and y axes.
+On the y axis we have also shown in grey, locations where investment was recoded as zero for a given tissue.
+These values do not naturally display on a log scale and so are shown in a separated region.

 Figure 3: Including different biomass pools has strong effects on estimates of reproductive allocation.
 Panels show estimates for a single species (Epacris microphylla, see Fig. S2 for other species), but considering different energy pools: a) All vegetative materials, both new tissue investment and investment to replace shed tissues, are included in the vegetative components, while seed weight is used as a proxy for reproductive investment; b) All vegetative materials are included in the vegetative components and all tissues associated with reproduction (seed + accessory costs) are included in the reproductive investment pool; c) Investment in leaves to increase leaf mass and replacement of shed tissues is included in the vegetative component and all tissues associated with reproduction (seed + accessory costs) are included in the reproductive investment pool; d) Just investment in leaves to increase leaf mass is included in the vegetative component and all tissues associated with reproduction (seed + accessory costs) are included in the reproductive investment pool.
+The x-axis is log-scaled because most change occurs within the first few years.

-Figure 4: Reproductive allocation schedules for the 14 study species.
-The points indicate data points for the individual plants assessed.
+Figure 4: Estimated reproductive allocation schedules for the 14 study species.
 Species are sorted from top to bottom based on their age at maturation (Table 1).
+The points indicate data points for the individual plants assessed, with colours indicating site age.
+Fitted lines are logistic curves, with r2 value indicating the amount of variance explained.

 Figure 5.
 Standing leaf biomass plateaus and even declines with increasing plant age.
-Colors indicate patch age.
 Species are sorted from top to bottom based on their Age at maturation (Table 1).
+The points indicate data points for the individual plants assessed, with colours indicating site age.
+Fitted lines are generalised additive models, with r2 value indicating the amount of variance explained.

 Figure 6.
-Coordination between maximum height, leaf mass per area (LMA), and features of the reproductive Allocation schedules across species.
+Coordination between maximum height, leaf mass per area and two summary features of the reproductive allocation schedules for each species: age at maturation and average RA.
+Each point is a species.
+Insets show amount of variance explained using standard pearson correlation.

-(

 Supporting information

 Figure S1: Plots of plant height against estimated site age for the 14 study species.
-Colors indicate patch age.
 Species are sorted from top to bottom based on their Age at maturation (Table 1).
+The points indicate data points for the individual plants assessed, with colours indicating site age.
+Fitted lines are generalised additive models, with r2 value indicating the amount of variance explained.

-Figure S2: As in Fig. 3 but showing data for all 14 study species
+Figure S2: As in Fig. 3 but showing data for all 14 study species.